 The commenter expressed support for the Proposed Program and asked for the maximum number of offshore lease sales.
-They stated that decreased energy supply and increased energy costs caused by global unrest have hurt Ohio residents and businesses and necessitated a greater focus on American
+They stated that decreased energy supply and increased energy costs caused by global unrest have hurt Ohio residents and businesses and necessitated a greater focus on American energy production.
+The commenter added a discussion of revenue- and job-based benefits of oil and gas production in Ohio and asked that BOEM finalize a 5-year Program for new lease sales.

-Ohio Energy and Convenience Association Document ID: BOEM-2022-0031-6497
+Ohio Energy and Convenience Association